Alex Wilder: Fictional character biography

-Alex was the intended subject of two resurrection spells in the series' second volume.
-Nico reveals the reason why she couldn't resurrect Gertrude Yorkes' future self was because she had already attempted the spell.
-She says it didn't work because "even the Staff of One has its limits".

-In the pages of Avengers Undercover, Alex was resurrected by Daimon Hellstrom to become Nico's teacher in battle strategy, and to help her cope with her increased dark magical powers.
-When that series ended, Alex told her that he was bound to Hellstrom and joined the super-villainous team, Young Masters.
-Wilder reappeared in the pages of Power Man and Iron Fist throughout the second half of the 2016-2017 series.
-In that book, Alex set up shop in Harlem, attempting to restart the Pride by using mystical software to wipe out villains' police records and even spreading a demon drug called Redemption.
-The Heroes for Hire didn't stand for that though, and put a stop to Wilder's schemes, exorcising his own demon, but leaving him relatively unharmed, leading to his reappearance at the Runaways hostel's doorstep with the children of Gibborim in tow.
+In the series Avengers Undercover, Alex is resurrected by Daimon Hellstrom to become Nico's teacher in battle strategy, and to help her cope with her increased dark magical powers.
+Alex later joins the villainous team Young Masters.
+Alex reappears in the series Power Man and Iron Fist, where he spreads a demonic drug called Redemption.

 Powers and abilities

 Alex Wilder has a high-level intellect, being in the gifted area in accordance with Marvel's Power Grid, and is a skilled logician and leader.

 Due to his time in Hell, he learned how to understand magic.
 At one point, he even fused himself with a demon so he could use the magic.
 Being returned from the dead also gave him added abilities, such as that he no longer needs to eat or sleep, and contact with his skin causes the feeling of touching a corpse.